noahehall/theBookOfNoah/0current/architectural thinking/microservice_patterns.md

 #### shared service database

 - all data domains exist within a single database
-  - still you should break the data domains into schemas/keystores/etc to keep them somewhat distinct at the data level
+  - still, you should break the data domains into schemas/keystores/etc to keep them somewhat distinct at the data level
   - definitely you should still treat the data distinctly at the application code level
   - each user/service that consumes each distinct data domain should also have distinct credentials for accessing those services & data domains, even tho they are really accessing the same data store
     - ensure you have proper segmentation at the data & service level